Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Basis of -matching and -edge cover

-A natural consequence of the above definition is that an augmenting walk in $\widehat{G}$ can be extended to an augmenting walk in $G$.
+A natural consequence of the above definition is that an augmenting walk $\widehat{P}$ in $\widehat{G}$ can be extended to an augmenting walk $P$ in $G$.
 This is proved exactly as in Lemma~\ref{lem:blossom-walk}.
-Rematching $F$ along an augmenting walk $P$ means updating $F$ to the symmetric difference $F \oplus P$.
-This will decrease the total deficiency by $2$.
-Moreover, after rematching along $P$, every blossom $B \in \Omega$ still satisfies the definition for blossoms (with different base vertices and edges).
+We call $P$ the \emph{preimage} of $\widehat{P}$ in $G$ and $\widehat{P}$ the image of $P$ in $\widehat{G}$.